fnplus/news-api/README.md

-# api-news-curator
+# community-news-bot
-An API to fetch &amp; curate all the news relevant news content from the web
+A bot/worker/cron/process to fetch &amp; curate all the relevant news content from the web.